KleoPetroff/kleopetroff.github.io/_posts/2015-07-03-road-to-perfection.md

 ## Eliminating render-blocking CSS and Javascript

 Every CSS file, loaded the normal way, slows down the page rendering.
-Fixing this problem was quite easy though - I had to load the CSS before rendering the page:
+Fixing this problem was quite easy though - I had to load the CSS after rendering the page:

 {% highlight javascript linenos %}